pringtest/demo_web_app/README.md

 This is a [Next.js] project bootstrapped with [create-next-app] and has been added with [Redux Saga]

+## Setting the environment

+1. Copy and paste `next.config.example.js` to `next.config.js` and fillup all the parameters

 ## Development

 1. First, run the development server.